22 Clear Signs You’ve Reached the Upper Middle Class

 Figuring out where you stand in the financial world isn’t always straightforward.
-There’s rich, there’s middle class, and then there’s the upper middle class: a comfortable spot where money works for you, but it’s not unlimited.
+There’s rich, there’s middle class, and then there’s the upper middle class: a comfortable spot where money works for you, but it still has limits.

 According to a report titled “The Growing Size and Incomes of the Upper Middle Class,” this group has more than doubled in recent decades, thanks to higher education, professional careers, and dual-income households.